Workshops

 The development of safe management systems is critical for the Li-ion battery industry.
 In the second part of the workshop, model-based design techniques will be used to design, implement, and validate algorithms that ensure the safety of a Li-ion battery pack by monitoring each individual cell for overvoltage or undervoltage conditions.
 Next, the discussion will move to charge equalization to discuss open issues and compare different solutions.
 Finally, some BMS implementation examples will be presented.

-The target audience of the proposed workshop includes graduate students, researchers and professionals engineers interested in gaining an in-depth understanding of modeling, identification and estimation methods for advanced battery management system design.
+Target Audience: The target audience of the proposed workshop includes graduate students, researchers and professionals engineers interested in gaining an in-depth understanding of modeling, identification and estimation methods for advanced battery management system design.

 This workshop will be beneficial for system engineers (in both academia and industry) working on, or interested in, model-based design for BMS applications in electrified vehicles.